 He was able to determine they ran north on South George Street and eventually ran inside Sin on the Skin Tattoo and Piercing at 201 S. George St., documents state.

 McBride watched more surveillance footage to determine one of the suspects left the business a short time later, police said.

 But he realized one of the wanted men was still inside the tattoo parlor, so he called for backup and the business was searched, documents state.

 Inside, police found Gilbert in a room at the back of the parlor.
-He had changed his clothing and was no longer wearing a bright blue T-shirt he'd been seen in earlier, police allege.

 Stolen gun found: After arresting Gilbert, officers searched the tattoo parlor and found the bright blue T-shirt on a high shelf in a nearby bathroom, police said.
 They also found a Glock 9mm handgun tucked beside rolls of toilet paper inside plastic packaging, police said.